cloudigrade/integrade/README.rst

 ``CLOUDIGRADE_TOKEN`` manually.

-With ``integrade`` configured to talk to the correct cloudigrade instance, to run the functional tests, run the make target ``make test-cloudigrade``.
+With ``integrade`` configured to talk to the correct cloudigrade instance, to run the functional tests against the api, run the make target ``make test-api``.

+To run the UI tests, you must specify what driver to use.
+More complete documentation is needed, but to get started, you should be able to run all tests by running ``py.test --driver=chrome integrade/tests``.

 .. |license| image:: https://img.shields.io/github/license/cloudigrade/integrade.svg
    :target: https://github.com/cloudigrade/cloudigrade/blob/master/LICENSE